 For a patient suspected to have a peanut allergy, component testing would look at the IgE antibody levels for different peanut proteins.
 If the patient has high levels for the Ara h 2, studies show that this is a good indicator that the person is peanut-allergic.
 However, if that person has high levels of Ara h 8 or 9, then the symptoms are likely to be linked to a cross-reaction with pollen, a less severe condition known as oral allergy syndrome.

 “Component testing has come more into its own and it’s likely to become more useful, however, it’s still not 100 percent predictive,” says Plaut.
 “If you have IgE to Ara h 2, at this point you still need a clinical history and a physical to confirm the diagnosis.”

-These tests are not recommended by NIAID for food allergy testing, since skin-prick tests give more accurate results.
-However, Plaut points out that patch testing can be useful for predicting other allergic conditions, such as those who have delayed reactions or a form of non-IgE mediated allergy.
+These tests are not recommended by NIAID for food allergy, since skin-prick tests give more accurate results.
+However, Plaut points out that patch tests can be useful for predicting other allergic conditions, such as those who have delayed reactions or a form of non-IgE mediated allergy.

-For this form of testing, small amounts of a food allergen are injected directly into the skin.
-However, it carries a higher risk of reaction and has not been proven to be more effective compared to skin-prick testing.
+For this form of test, small amounts of a food allergen are injected directly into the skin.
+However, it carries a higher risk of severe reaction and has not been proven to be more effective compared to the skin-prick method.
 It is therefore not recommended by NIAID.